The concept of opportunity cost comes up again and again in the world of business studies and is far more intriguing than you might initially think.

 In order to be able to calculate the opportunity costs, we choose in the example a decision regarding further education.
 The person asks himself whether it is worthwhile to study in his position, at his age, purely from a monetary point of view or not.

-Now, there are of course other factors in the question of opportunity costs than just the monetary ones.
-But if we narrow it down to this, the opportunity costs are minus CHF 10,000 if the person decides not to study and the opportunity revenues are plus CHF 10,000 if they decide to study.
+Now, of course, there are other factors in the question of opportunity costs than just the monetary ones.
+But if we narrow it down to this, the opportunity costs are minus CHF 10,000 if the person decides against the study and the opportunity revenues are plus CHF 10,000 if he decides for the study.

-Those who have internalized opportunity costs can make decisions more easily in everyday life and estimate the alternative costs or revenues.
-Especially with regard to long-term goals (whether financial investments or social relationships), it is easier to proceed in everyday life.
-If you get an offer for a very lucrative job that leaves you no room for family and free time - you can now clearly weigh up what makes sense for you.
+Anyone who has internalized opportunity costs can make decisions more easily in everyday life and estimate the alternative costs or revenues.
+Especially with regard to long-term goals (whether financial investments or social relationships), this makes it easier to proceed in everyday life.
+If you receive an offer for a very lucrative job that leaves you no room for family and leisure time, you can now clearly weigh up what makes sense for you.

 Furthermore, you should definitely know the difference between opportunity cost and sunk cost.
 If you have not yet read the article, you will find here the Sunk Cost Contribution.